megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..  image:: ./_static/class5-4.png

+Create the following Nginx ingress resource to expose services externally from the Kubernetes cluster.

-Create Nginx Ingress to expose aigw core (ingress to LLM for inference), aigw configuration service (ingress for aigw configuration via API) and aigw UI (viewing of the configuration) to outside of k8s.
+1. AIGW core (ingress to LLM for inference)

+2. AIGW configuration service (ingress for AIGW admin configuration via API)

+3. AIGW UI (viewing of the configuration)

 ..
 Note::
    For the purpose of subsequent lab (open-webui PII-Redactor), we leverage Nginx mergable ingress resources as we require cross-namespace access from AIGW.
-Hence, we have xxx-master.yaml and xxx-minion.yaml.
-Please refer to https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/cross-namespace-configuration/.
+Hence, we have *xxx-master.yaml* and *xxx-minion.yaml*.
+Please refer to https://docs.nginx.com/nginx-ingress-controller/configuration/ingress-resources/cross-namespace-configuration/ for details on Nginx mergable ingress resource.

 .. code-block:: bash